angelobo/SemPubEvaluator/README.md

 4.  output-dirpath: output directory (will be overwritten)
 5.  (optional) submission number (shown in the final report)
 5.  (optional) task number (shown in the final report)
+5.  (optional) flag to zip input CSV files and include them in the output

 For instance, to run the test for the Task 3 Training Dataset: